-Since U.S. President Bill Clinton started the tradition at the 1993 summit, leaders of the 21 member economies of the Asia-Pacific Economic Cooperation have gathered for a group photo in the host country’s traditional garb. [flagallery gid=41] You may also like:
+Since U.S. President Bill Clinton started the tradition at the 1993 summit, leaders of the 21 member economies of the Asia-Pacific Economic Cooperation have gathered for a group photo in the host country’s traditional garb. [flagallery gid=41] Related

 A barong to Filipinos is what a suit or a tuxedo is to the Western world.
 And it’s versatile.
 The more casual ones can be worn to the office; the more formal ones can be worn to special occasions like weddings and yes, the APEC Summit.

 Cabral says the barong was an easy and obvious choice.

 “Since the barong tagalog is our national costume, I guess it’s just fitting and appropriate for the economic leaders to wear the barong tagalog.
 I couldn’t think of anything else that they could wear.”

 Fashion designer Jean Goulbourn, who made the barongs for the finance ministers this year and the economic leaders when the Philippines first hosted the APEC Leaders’ Meeting in 1996, couldn’t agree more.